Get-Content

 escape characters then enclose the path in single quotation marks.

-Number of lines of content are retrieved.
-The default is -1 (a
+Number of lines of content to retrieve.
+The default is -1 (all lines).

 Send n lines of content through the pipeline at a time.